The Letter

-My mother was standing over the stove staring down at the pot of vegetables.
+My mother was standing over the stove, staring down at the pot of vegetables.
 She slowly stirred as I poured out my jubilation.
 She never even turned her head.
 I read about the program and the cost to enter.
 “You’re not doing it.
-It’s a scam.” she said.
-I stopped mid sentence.
+It’s a scam,” she said.
+I stopped mid-sentence.
 My mind struggled to comprehend what she was saying.
 “Not doing it?
 Scam?”
 I waited for her to continue, to look at me, to do something, anything.
 But she did nothing.
 She just stared at the pot of vegetables and kept stirring.
 No smile, no congratulations.
 I had waited months for this.
-My newly earned worth, now thrown into the trash.
-I believed I had written a beautiful essay.
-Scam or no scam, I felt like I deserved something at that moment.
-I told her I would pay for it.
-I was working part time at McDonald’s after school and would give every single penny.
-“No.” she repeated harshly one last time before I headed upstairs to my room.
-I sat on the edge of my bed and stared at the letter for the longest time.
-Part of me wanted to keep it, but it would have only been a painful reminder.
-I read it one last time before tearing it up and throwing it in the trash.
-My whole life I had felt like I had no purpose or value.
+My newly earned worth now felt thrown in the trash.
+I believed I had written a beautiful essay, scam or no scam.
+I needed more from her in that moment than she could give.
+I offered to pay for it myself.
+I was working part-time at McDonald’s after school.
+“No,” she repeated harshly one last time.
+I sat on the edge of my bed and stared at the letter.
+I read it one last time before throwing it in the trash.
+My whole life, I had felt like I had no purpose or value.
 I had fought against those thoughts for so long.
 I had fought against the desire to take my life because of it, and here I was yet again feeling a confirmation by the very human that birthed me.
-I was worthless.
-I had no value, not even enough value to look me in the eye and explain to me what was happening right then.
+I was combining self-worth and purpose.
+If I weren't worth anything to anyone, then I had no purpose or belonging in this world.
+That moment was less about a writing program, even though, to a fragile teenager, it was everything to me.
+It would have been nice for my mother to explain to me why she thought it was a scam and to do some research with me.
+But my mother was fighting her own demons, which goes to show that if we as parents don't deal with our own struggles and trauma, our children will be affected by it also.

-But there are few perfect parents, if you consider the meaning of “perfect” to be gently flawed.
-They all make mistakes and can even teeter between nurturing positions based on current life circumstances and their own unhealed trauma.
-What I have learned from being a parent myself is how challenging it is to keep everything balanced.
+There are no perfect parents.
+They all make mistakes and can even teeter between nurturing positions and their own unhealed trauma.
+What I have learned from being a parent myself is how challenging it is to keep it all balanced.
 Parenting must be more than just providing our children with food, a roof over their heads, and an education.
 Without healthy nurturing, all of those things quickly become corrupted.
-I know that if I hold onto those painful moments as an adult, it will continue to change how I see myself and others, which then naturally will trickle down into my own children.
-Trauma tucked away does not mean it is "dealt with", it's merely postponed until it refuses to remain in the dark.
-When it does finally emerge from the depths of your darkness it will be uglier than you remembered.
-Counseling, where you can learn coping tools and process through those childhood traumas allow you to safely, and in a healthy way, heal.
-I know that I have not completely forgiven my mother for both the saxophone or the writing program.
-Deep wounds, whether they are caused by family or not, often take multiple times of processing through forgiveness to feel free from it.
-It should be no surprise that it can often take years.
+I know that if I hold onto those painful moments as an adult, it will continue to change how I see myself and others, which then naturally overflow onto my own children.
+Trauma tucked away does not mean it is "dealt with"; it's merely postponed until it refuses to remain in the dark any longer.
+When it does finally emerge from the depths of your darkness, it will be uglier than you remembered.
+Counseling, where you can learn coping tools and process through those childhood traumas, allows you to safely and in a healthy way heal.
+I know that I have not completely forgiven my mother for both the saxophone and the writing program.
+I may be an adult, but as a kid, those things were very important to me.
+It's easy to feel childish for still being hurt over something as small as a writing program from my childhood, but I remind myself that it's not really about the writing program.
+The program only represents something much bigger, feeling unimportant and devalued.
+Deep wounds, whether they are caused by family or not, often take multiple times of processing through forgiveness to feel free from them.
+It should be no surprise that it can often take years, maybe even until the day you die.
+But the plan is to keep working through it no matter what.
+You work through the forgiveness for yourself, not them.

 References: